srb-bareed/jetbrain-academy-python-project_zoo-keeper/README.md

 # jetbrain-academy-python-project_zoo-keeper
-A python program that provides the information of animals in zoo (provided in data-set), through interactive mode.
+One of the project in python programming from Jetbrains Academy curriculum. that provides the information of the animals in zoo (provided in data-set), through interactive mode.

 <b>About</b><br>
 This short code project can help the local zoo look after its denizens.
-You will create a tool for monitoring animals and their status.
+It will provide us a tool for monitoring animals and their status.

 <b>Learning outcomes</b><br>